 From owning a successful e-commerce brand myself and now talking to other retailers every single day, I'd say one of the biggest challenges is differentiation.
 Very few retailers will win by competing on price these days.
 So the challenge is providing something that keeps the customer coming back to you, as opposed to just going to Amazon or Walmart.

-Customer engagement is going to be of paramount importance for retailers in 2019.
+Customer engagement is going to be of paramount importance for retailers.
 A survey by NewVoiceMedia shows a whopping $41 billion loss in the US alone due to poor customer service.
 Nancy Friedman, a customer service expert and president of The Telephone Doctor Customer Service Training Inc. said, “Retailers spend lots of marketing dollars trying to convince us to buy their products, but if that contact is not handled just right at the point of sale, all that money is wasted.
 Customers service failures not only impact sales and return business, but can damage a brand and lead to online shaming on social media.”
-Having an omnichannel strategy is not enough; retailers have to rethink how they will connect the dots between in-store and online environment to create a truly memorable experience for the shoppers.
+Having an omnichannel strategy is not enough; retailers have to rethink how they will connect the dots between in-store and online environments to create a truly memorable experience for the shoppers.
 We asked our experts what kind of customer engagement practices will be adopted in retail this year.
 Here’s what they had to say.

 The checkout experience is one of the fastest evolving components of store transformation and customer expectation and loyalty.
 2019 is expected to bring more humanization into stores as technology is implemented to eliminate shopper stressors like waiting in line, sharing personal data, having the right forms of identification, etc. the likes of facial recognition and artificial intelligence are providing retailers with the technology to transform their stores and checkouts into secure spaces for personalized transactions and experiences.
 Facial recognition tech can protect shopper identity, prove shopper age and speed up the overall checkout experience.
 As tech advancements in the retail industry continue to become more complex and connected, businesses must ensure they are using customer data appropriately to minimize the data they request and own.